 Consecutive mental activities are typically by the same person, but of course not when it’s a comparison.
 Though the context system does distinguish comparisons, the axioms did not.

-“enough” was translated to “enough beans” but lost its plural status in the translation, after which the beans were no longer considered a candidate for plural “them”.
+“enough” was internally translated to “enough beans” but lost its plural status in the translation, after which the beans were no longer considered a candidate for plural “them”.

 Most of these problems are easily fixed and are not inherent to the common sense axioms, apart from #40 and its like.
 The majority of problems were instead linguistic: Small flaws in the grammar rules, difficulty with long-threaded phrasing, limited coverage of the context system, and problems with the contest’s XML-format interface.
 It just goes to show how perfect every part of the system has to be before it pays off, and how little you can tell about a program’s abilities from the surface.